sayyarahuseynli/thefemaleworkeroftheeast.github.io/visualizations/README.md

 ## About the visuals ##

-The visuals included in the current folder contain the outputs of Topic Modeling with Python using spaCy and Gensim.
-The visualization aspect was possible with the help of pyLDAvis, which is the last action performed in the topic modeling code.
+The visuals included in the current folder contain the outputs of Topic Modeling generated using Python together with spaCy.
+The specific tool that made the visuals possible was [pyLDAvis](https://pypi.org/project/pyLDAvis/), the tool of Python library designed to create interactive visualizations.

 ### File naming convention ###